PanIndustrial-Org/icrc79.mo/readme.md

 By incorporating these defined processes, you'll efficiently manage subscriptions and payments on the Internet Computer, leveraging the robust features of ICRC-79.
 For further granularity and to understand all available parameters and their configurations, refer to the ICRC-79 standard documentation within the `ICRC-79.md` file.

+### Notifying your app

+Future implementations of this library will emit ICRC-72 events that your app will be able to listen for to respond to new subscriptions, payments, cancellations, etc.  Until this functionality has been released, you will need to pull information into your app by querying the `icrc79_get_service_subscriptions` and `icrc79_get_service_payments` end points, or by observing the ICRC-3 log produced by an ICRC-79 canister.

 ### Logs and Audit

 The ICRC79-mo component takes an add_record parameter in it's environment.
 Wiring this up to the add_record function in a [ICRC3-mo](https://github.com/PanIndustrial-Org/icrc3.mo) class will enable a transaction log.
 Alternatively the developer can create a custom implementation.